 This is no less true of Western staff notation.
 Yet many musicians and musicologists notate non-Western music in some form of Western notation, a practice that often gives a misleading impression of the sound organization while requiring extensive training on the part of the reader.

-This website serves as a manual that explains how global notation works and how it can represent a wide range of different ways of organizing musical sounds.
+This website serves as a manual that explains how Global Notation works and how it can represent a wide range of different ways of organising musical sounds.
 Assuming no prior knowledge of music theory, the manual starts from basic aspects of musical sound and develops a visual code that can be extended from these to any desired level of sonic complexity.

-As far as possible, the principles of global notation are illustrated initially with examples from well-known pieces of music so that you don’t have to deal with new principles and unfamiliar music at the same time.
-As a result, a lot of the examples may not be what most people think of as “world music,” especially in the earlier sections of the manual.
-Nevertheless, it should become clear how the same principles can be applied to any kind of music, and the plan is to substantiate this claim with examples from a wide range of musical styles as the website grows.
+As far as possible, the principles of Global Notation are illustrated initially with examples from well-known pieces of music so that you don’t have to deal with new principles and unfamiliar music at the same time.
+Through these examples, it should become clear how the same principles can be applied to any kind of music, and the plan is to substantiate this claim with examples from a wide range of musical styles as the website grows.

 Global Notation can be written quickly by hand or neatly “typeset” using computer software.
 If you want to do the latter, you will need to have a graphics program and know how to use it.
 There are many suitable programs, some of them free, and this manual cannot cover how to make them produce graphics that look the way you want them to.
 What it does is offer guidelines as to how the finished notation should look.

 Global Notation is designed to be flexible and to continue evolving as new notational challenges and solutions are found.
 At present, the website covers basic principles for representing rhythm and melody which any user will probably need to know, and introduces a selection of more advanced options that should be useful in some situations.
 There is much work still to be done, both in representing further features of musical sound and (no doubt) in representing the basic elements more efficiently.